-Content of Mechanics a (Y411) - option
+2d.
+Content of Mechanics Major (Y421) - major option

-Description In this option, basic principles of forces and their moments, work and energy, impulse and momentum and centres of mass are used to with A Level Mathematics content not in AS Level Mathematics; these are labelled †.

-Learners are expected to know the content of AS Level Mathematics and the Core Pure mandatory paper (Y410).
-Some concepts overlap Assumed knowledge

-Number of marks 60

-The examination paper will not have sections.
-Sections

-Percentage of qualification

-This optional paper counts for 33\%% of the qualification OCR AS Level Further Mathematics B (MEI) (H635).

-See Section 2b for details about the use of calculators.

-The Overarching Themes (see Section 2b) apply.
-Mechanics is about modelling the real world, so knowledge of the real world appropriate Overarching Themes to a learner on this course will be assumed.
-Examination questions may include, for example, asking learners to suggest an explanation for a discrepancy between the results of a class experiment and the theoretical answer they have obtained; learners are expected to comment sensibly about the modelling assumptions in their answer.

-This option comprises the same content as Mechanics Minor (Y431) and the same content as the sections labelled (a) in Mechanics Major (Y421) in the qualification OCR A Level Further Mathematics B (MEI) (H645).

-Other notes The acceleration due to gravity is denoted by g ms-2.
-Unless otherwise instructed, when a numerical value is needed, learners should use g = 9.8.
+Description In this major option, basic principles of forces and their moments, work and energy, impulse and momentum and centres of mass are used to model various situations, including: rigid bodies in equilibrium; particles moving under gravity, on a surface, in a circle, attached to springs; bodies colliding with direct or oblique impact.
+Assumed knowledge Learners are expected to know the content of A Level Mathematics and the Core Pure mandatory paper (Y420).
+The unshaded sections, labelled (a), can be co-taught with AS Further Mathematics.
+Assessment One examination paper Length of paper 2 hour 15 minutes Number of marks 120 Sections Section A will have between 25 and 35 marks and will comprise more straightforward questions.
+Section B will have between 85 and 95 marks and will comprise a mixture of more and less straightforward questions.
+Percentage of qualification This optional paper counts for 33 / 3 % of the qualification OCR A Level Further Mathematics B (MEI) (H645).
+Use of calculator and other technology See Section 2b for details about the use of calculators.
+Overarching Themes The Overarching Themes (see Section 2b) apply.
+Mechanics is about modelling the real world, so knowledge of the real world appropriate to a learner on this course will be assumed.
+Examination questions may include, for example, asking learners to suggest an explanation for a discrepancy between the results of a simple class experiment and the theoretical answer they have obtained; learners are expected to comment sensibly about the modelling assumptions in their answer.
+Relationship with other papers The unshaded sections of this content, labelled (a), comprise the same content as Mechanics Minor (Y431).
+Learners may not enter for Y421 and Y431 in the same examination series.
+The unshaded sections of this content, labelled (a), comprise the same content as Mechanics a (Y411) in the qualification OCR AS Further Mathematics B (MEI) (H635).
+Learners may not enter for Mechanics Major (Y421) and Mechanics Minor (Y431).
+Other notes The acceleration due to gravity is denoted by $g$ m s -2 .
+Unless otherwise instructed, when a numerical value is needed, learners should use $g = 9.8$ .
 When making calculations within a model, learners are advised to use exact numbers (e.g. fractions or surds) where possible.
-When interpreting solutions in a practical context, rounding to an appropriate degree of accuracy is expected.

-† refers to content which overlaps or depends on non-AS content from A Level Mathematics.
+When interpreting solutions in a practical context, rounding to an appropriate degree of accuracy is expected. † refers to content which overlaps or depends on non-AS content from A Level Mathematics.

-Mechanics a (Y411) Contents
+Mechanics Major (Y421) Contents